OSU-Net/cyder/docs/api/intro.rst

         req.add_header('Authorization', 'Token ' + token)
         return urllib2.urlopen(req).read()

-This function illustrates a very basic request to the Cyder API.
+This function illustrates the structure of a very basic request to the Cyder API.
 It creates a request object, adds the necessary headers, and then returns the response from the server.
-If the API root URL and a valid token are passed to the function, it returns the following as a string:
+At a minimum, you must pass headers containing the desired response format (``application/json`` is the only currently supported format, but if you don't send it the server will return an HTML response instead) and your API token.
+If the API root URL, response format, and a valid token are passed to the function, it returns the following as a string:

 .. code:: json